Some of the numbers presented in this website may not be the most recent available

 However, since these discoveries there has been scant further success and the limited size of the productive area suggests to Globalshift that there is little chance for significant oil production increases in the future.
 No gas is produced or consumed in Belize.

 There is no offshore production in the country and only a few wells have been drilled.
-Offshore drilling is now banned on the reef and offshore discoveries are not forecast by Globalshift in the country in the long term.
+Offshore drilling is now banned on the reef and offshore discoveries are not forecast by Globalshift in the country.

 BELIZE